NikKowPHP/journalai/docs/app_description.md

 2.  **Authentication & Storage:** Supabase provides a complete BaaS for user management (Auth) and file storage (Bucket) for potential future features.
 3.  **Application Backend (Next.js API Routes):** Core logic resides here.
 API routes validate user sessions, perform AI processing by calling the Gemini API, and use Prisma to manage data in the PostgreSQL database.
 4.  **Database Interaction:** Prisma acts as the type-safe bridge between API logic and the PostgreSQL database.
+5.  **AI Service Factory:** The `getQuestionGenerationService` factory in `src/lib/ai/index.ts` provides a unified interface to different AI providers, making it easy to switch or combine services while keeping the rest of the application unchanged.
-5.  **Payment Processing:** Stripe handles all payment and subscription management, with our backend listening to Stripe webhooks to sync subscription states.
+6.  **Payment Processing:** Stripe handles all payment and subscription management, with our backend listening to Stripe webhooks to sync subscription states.

 ## 3. Core Tech Stack